 FIELD TRIP GUIDES

 Jeff Babson developed an interest in birds and native animals early in life and attended Arizona State University in pursuit of a degree in marine biology – but decided to foreswear the classroom in favor of “independent” field studies.
 He moved to Andros where he became fascinated by community ecology – the effects of weather, topography, and habitat on familiar and exotic bird species.
 While working on Andros he took an extended vacation to do an internship at the Southwestern Research Station in the Chiricahuas.
+He was introduced to another natural paradise.
 While there he made the acquaintance of Painted Redstarts, Mexican Jays, Blue-throated Hummingbirds, Javelinas, Black-tailed Rattlesnakes, and many other species.
 He then realized he had to move to southern Arizona as soon as possible.
 Fortunately, a few years later the opportunity to move presented itself and he and his wife leapt at it.

 When he moved to Arizona he worked at the Arizona-Sonora Desert Museum (ASDM) in the Department of Mammalogy and Ornithology.
 That enabled him to teach courses at the University of Arizona (U of A) and Pima Community College.
 He led field trips for ASDM, the U of A, the Tucson Audubon Society, Tucson Botanical Gardens, and others.
 He has also conducted fieldwork in Arizona on the importance of the saguaro cactus to the avian community.
 In Mexico, he assisted on hummingbird migration studies, concentrating on the Rufous Hummingbird.
 Jeff is proud to have met many other fantastic animals since then.
 He feels as though he lives in the Holy Land of U.S. natural history: Madera Canyon, the Huachucas, the Chiricahuas, the San Pedro River, the list goes on.
 Jeff feels extremely fortunate to live near places that he had read about for decades, places renowned for the biological wealth that they harbor.
 Jeff looks forward to sharing these places, and the treasures they contain, with you.